More Funding for Mental Health Training in Schools

 The Marches Academy Trust recognises that the mental health of young people is of the utmost importance and will be lobbying the government to provide extra resources in the community to support young people and their families.
 Training teachers to identify mental health issues is only one small aspect of helping to support the wellbeing of young people.

-Posted by Kelly Parsons on 10th January 2017, under Uncategorized
+Posted by marchesadmin on 10th January 2017, under Uncategorized

 Previous Post: Pirate Adventures for Primary Pupils at The Marches